dkerr64/homebridge-yolink/README.md

   * **verboseLog** *(optional)*: Sometimes it is helpful to log more detail than *info* but somewhat less than *debug*.
 This is that half-way.
 Defaults to false.
   * **liteLog** *(optional)*: HomeKit makes frequent requests for device status, this suppresses logging of every request (unless verboseLog is true).
 Requests that require message be sent to YoLink servers are still logged.
 Defaults to true.
   * **allDevices** *(optional)*: If set to false then only devices listed in the Devices section of the config file are loaded, and then only if the hide property is false.
 Defaults to true so all devices reported by YoLink are loaded (if hide property is false).
+  * **enableExperimental** *(optional)*: If set to true, enables support for devices still considered experimental, see notes below.
+  * **doublePress** *(optional)*: Duration in milliseconds to trigger a double-press event on two button presses on a stateless device.
+Defaults to 800ms and a value of zero disables double-press feature.
+See notes below for YoLink FlexFob remote.
   * **devices** *(optional)*: Optional array of device settings, see below.

 * **Device Properties** are an array of objects that allow settings or overrides on a device-by-device basis.
 This array is optional but if provided contains the following fields: